 Some of these presumptive benefits are available now, others will be phased in over the next few years.
 See our article on the PACT Act for the latest information.

 Where Were Burn Pits Used?

-The map below shows the countries where burning trash in open pits was a common practice.
+The map below shows the countries where burning trash in open pits that produced toxic smoke was a widespread practice.

 Veterans of Operation Iraqi Freedom, Operation Enduring Freedom, and Operation New Dawn are the most likely to have been exposed to burn pits.
 Burn pits were in heaviest use in Iraq and Afghanistan between 2001 and 2008, when they began to be phased out following public outcry.

 The VA estimates that 3.5 million veterans were exposed to burn pits, but not everyone exposed to toxic smoke will develop long-term illnesses.
 As we mentioned before, the severity of burn pit exposure-related illnesses depends on length of exposure, proximity, and other genetic factors.
-The only requirements for getting disability benefits are 1) a chronic illness that began or worsened after an overseas deployment at a base where burn pits were used, and 2) medical evidence supporting your claim.
+The only requirements for getting disability benefits are: